-On August 19, 2020, USCIS posted the following notice on its I-9 Central site, authorizing the temporary use of an I-797 EAD approval notice (not a receipt notice) as a List C # 7 document that establishes employment authorization (but not identity) for I-9 purposes.
+On August 19, 2020, USCIS posted a notice on its I-9 Central site, authorizing the temporary use of an I-797 EAD approval notice (not a receipt notice) as a List C # 7 document that establishes employment authorization (but not identity) for I-9 purposes.
 To qualify, the I-797 approval notice must have "a Notice date on or after December 1, 2019 through and including August 20, 2020."
 I-797 approval notices with Notice dates outside this range will not qualify.
-Employers who use this flexibility will have to reverify the employee on Form I-9 with the actual EAD (or suitable other combination of documents) by December 1, 2020.
+Originally, employers who use this flexibility had to reverify the employee on Form I-9 with the actual EAD (or suitable other combination of documents) by December 1, 2020, but on November 23, 2020 USCIS extended that reverification deadline to February 1, 2021, and instructed employers to update the Forms I-9 of covered employees with the new date.

 Due to the extraordinary and unprecedented COVID-19 public health emergency, the production of certain Employment Authorization Documents (Form I-766, EAD) is delayed.
 As a result, employees may use Form I-797, Notice of Action, with a Notice date on or after December 1, 2019 through and including August 20, 2020 informing an applicant of approval of an Application for Employment Authorization (Form I-765) as a Form I-9, Employment Eligibility Verification, List C #7 document that establishes employment authorization issued by the Department of Homeland Security pursuant to 8 C.F.R.
 274a.2(b)(1)(v)(C)(7), even though the Notice states it is not evidence of employment authorization.
 Employees may present their Form I-797 Notice of Action showing approval of their I-765 application as a list C document for Form I-9 compliance until December 1, 2020.